 Ameneh suffers from a blood disorder called Thalassemia.
 She lost her dad at a very young age and as the eldest of all her siblings, she is the main breadwinner of the family.

-Madineh lives in one of the villages around Zabol and has two children who are twins.
+Madineh lives in a nearby village and has two children who are twins.
 She provides the only source of income for her and her twins.
 Her husband left them after marrying another woman.

 Although these women have seen difficult times, their spirit shines through their art.
 They share their talents and craft as a means to bring economic prosperity and brighter futures to their children and family.